Deuthe/StageNow_Bufab_Flos/README.md

 3. **Intent (Step 4)**
 Update the **JSON file path** with your own configuration file from **Microsoft Intune**.
-> If using a different enrollment token, ensure it points to the correct one.
+> Ensure it points to your token created in Microsoft Intune.

 4. **Disable Chrome (Step 5)**
-This prevents Google account prompts and enforces the use of Microsoft Edge
+This prevents Google account prompts and enforces the use of Microsoft Edge.

 5. **Display Settings (Step 6)**
-This setting adjusts tablet settings (brightness, font size, etc.).
+This setting adjusts tablet settings (brightness, font size, etc).
-> This setup only modifies **brightness**.
+   - **Brightness** is set to 60%
+   - **Display timeout** is changed from default to **10 minutes** to avoid interruptions during usage.

 6. **UI Manager (Step 7)**
-This setting enables **battery percentage** display.
+   - Enables **battery percentage** display.
+   - Also automates the process of **granting initial permissions to the NoKeyBoard app**, so users don't have to manually switch input methods.

+   > ⚠️ Users will still need to **manually press “HIDE KEYBOARD”** in the NoKeyBoard app to finalize keyboard suppression.

-7. **Clock Configuration (Step 8)**
+8. **Clock Configuration (Step 8)**
 This setting will:
-  - Set the time to **military time**
+  - Set the time to **military time**.
-  - Add a **Windows NTP server** for time sync
+  - Add a **Windows NTP server** for time sync.

 8. **Disable Settings (Step 9)**
-Disables the Settings button on the Zebra tablet by remapping it to do nothing.
-(User was able to bypass Kiosk Mode)
+Disables the Settings button on the Zebra tablet by remapping it to do nothing (User was able to bypass Kiosk Mode).

 ---

 ## ✅ Finalizing & Testing

-1. Click **Review > Publish**
+1. Click **Review > Publish**.
-2. Select the `JS PDF417` stage client
+2. Select the `JS PDF417` stage client.
 3. Click **Test** to initiate enrollment and confirm that everything works as expected.

 ---